csvprobotica/Rizitos_2025/README.md

 The robot is based on a custom-modified chassis and multi-sensor platform.
 It includes ultrasonic detection, steering logic, lap tracking, and precise stop behavior — all coded in **Python**, running fully offline on a **Raspberry Pi 5**.

+> “Made from what we had.
+Powered by what we learned.”

 ---